Internships & Student Programming

 • Be enrolled as a current student at a university at sophomore level or higher (and remain enrolled during the practicum)

-• Completion of SACLP Application
+• Completion of typed SACLP Application

 • Typed paragraph answering the following question: Are there any additional availability details that we would need to know about your schedule?